cvoter/website-research-group/content/authors/emma-ruggiero/_index.md

 # Not used (edit eduction below instead).
 Can add course, institution, year
 education:
 ---
+Emma’s research examines the long-term performance of residential rain gardens, with a focus on how hydrology, ecology, and maintenance practices interact over time.
+She studies how aging green stormwater systems respond to changing climate conditions, evolving landscaping decisions, and variations in resident stewardship in order to understand the success and equity of nature-based solutions in cities.
+With a background in landscape architecture, she is especially motivated by how research can translate into more resilient and thoughtful design and long-term management strategies.
+Outside of research, Emma enjoys hiking, gardening, and practicing yoga.

 # Education
 - MS in Plant and Soil Sciences, University of Delaware, 2021
 - BS in Landscape Architecture, University of Delaware, 2018